marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 We have seen how partial views allow us to break up large markup files into smaller components, and reduce the duplication of common markup content across markup files.

-View Component is a concept introduced by ASP.NET Core, and is similar to a partial view.
+**View Component** is a concept introduced by ASP.NET Core, and is similar to a partial view.
 While view components are as capable as partial views in decomposing large views and reducing duplication, but they're also built differently, and are much more powerful.

-Partial views, just like regular views, use model binding, that is, the model data which is provided by a specific controller action.
-View components, on the other hand, only depend on the data provided to them as real parameters.
+Partial views, just like regular views, use **model binding**, that is, the model data which must be provided by a specific controller action.
+View components, on the other hand, only depend on the data provided to them as parameters.

-Although we are implementing the view components in an e-commerce application, which based on controllers and views, it is also possible to develop view components for Razor Pages.
+Although we are implementing the view components in an e-commerce application, which based on controllers and views, it is also possible to develop view components for **Razor Pages**.

 ### Replacing Basket Partial Views with View Components